convox/convox/docs/tutorials/preapring-an-application.md

 ### Environment

 The environment section is where you can define any global environment variables that will be made available to any service in your application.
-You can also define service specific environment variables in the service definitions.
-Environment variables must specified in the manifest before they can be set and you can optionally set a default value for an environment variable in the manifest.
 Environment variables are generally used for environment specific configuration and secrets management and for this reason we generally recommend setting default values that would be appropriate for things like local development and storing your actual production values with `convox env set` or the convox environment control panel in the web console for each specific deployment of your app.

 ### Resources